pymupdf/PyMuPDF/docs/pixmap.rst

          img = QtGui.QImage(pix.samples_ptr, pix.width, pix.height, format) # (2)

       Both of the above lead to the same Qt image, but (2) can be **many hundred times faster**, because it avoids an additional copy of the pixel area.

+      Warning: after the Pixmap has been destroyed, the Python pointer will be invalid and attempting to use it may crash the Python interpreter.

       :type: int